 Kirstie has about twenty years of voluntary sector experience, including setting up a Community Interest Company, leading Plastic Free Falmouth and working as a Research Fellow for Exeter University.
 She is a town councillor for Falmouth and the Mayor of Falmouth.

-A mother of six, Kirstie is an advocate for equity of access for all and challenges discrimination with empathy.
+Having trained as a teacher, and as mother of six, Kirstie is an advocate for equity of access for all and challenges discrimination with empathy.
+She has written about invisible illness for The Mighty and has lived experience with neurodivergence, mental health, sexual abuse, domestic violence and homelessness.

 A keen paddle boarder, sea swimmer and beachcomber, if there are ever any moments when Kirstie is not working, she is by the sea.